Help for Your Legal Problem

 Where to find help

 If you think you should be eligible for emergency housing and have been kicked out or denied, fill out our form and we will call you back.
 You can also call us at 1-800-889-2047.
 Be sure to give us some details about your problem.
+Give us as many details as possible about how to reach you.
 Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
+We will try to get back to you in the same day.

 We recommend contacting Community Action agencies or calling 211 to see if your community has other housing options.